zephyrproject-rtos/zephyr/samples/modules/embarc_mli/example_har_smartphone/README.rst

 More options
 --------------

+You can change mode in ml_api_har_smartphone_main.c to 1,2,3:

+* mode=1:

+       Built-in input processing.
+Uses only hard-coded vector for the single input model inference.

+* mode=2:

+       Unavailable right now due to hostlink error.
+External test-set processing.
+Reads vectors from input IDX file, passes it to the model, and writes it's output to the other IDX file (if input is *tests.idx* then output will be *tests.idx_out*).

+* mode=3:

+       Accuracy measurement for testset.
+Reads vectors from input IDX file, passes it to the model, and accumulates number of successive classifications according to labels IDX file.
+If hostlink is unavailble, please add _C_ARRAY_ definition.

 You can add different definitions to zephyr_compile_definitions() in 'zephyr/samples/modules/embarc_mli/example_har_smartphone/CMakeLists.txt' to implement numerous model:

 * 16 bit depth of coefficients and data (default):